grackle-project/grackle/doc/source/Installation.rst

 3. Configure the build system.

+.. note:: As of version 2.1, Grackle uses ``libtool`` for building and installation.
+As such, both shared and static libraries will be built automatically and it is not necessary to add the -fPIC compiler flag.

 Compile settings for different systems are stored in files starting with "Make.mach" in the source directory.
 Grackle comes with three sample make
 macros: ``Make.mach.darwin`` for Mac OSX, ``Make.mach.linux-gnu`` for Linux systems, and an unformatted ``Make.mach.unknown``.
 If you have a make file prepared for an Enzo install, it cannot be used straight away, but is a very good place to start.
-Starting with an Enzo make file, you will likely have to add to the following variables:

-    * ``MACH_CPPFLAGS`` - -fPIC

 Once you have chosen the make file to be used, a few variables should be set:

+    * ``MACH_LIBTOOL`` - path to ``libtool`` executable.
+Note, on a Mac, this should point to ``glibtool``.

     * ``LOCAL_HDF5_INSTALL`` - path to your hdf5 installation.